swampcat/ESPTimeCast/README.md

 4. The device shows its local IP address after boot so you can login again for setting changes

 > External links and the "Get My Location" button require internet access.
-They won't work while the device is in AP Mode - connect to Wi-Fi first.
+They won't work while the device is in AP Mode - connect to WiFi first.

 &nbsp;
 ## UI Example: